 Dataset 1 (Core Data) and Dataset 3 (Social Networks Data) are available as both public and restricted-use.
 Datasets 2 (Marital/Cohabiting History Data), 4 (Medications Data), and 5 (Sexual Partners Data) are only available as restricted-use.

-- Please refer to the related data collections ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Wave 2 and Partner Data Collection and ICPSR 36873, National Social Life, Health and Aging Project (NSHAP): Wave 3 for further information regarding the NSHAP project.
+- Please refer to the related data collections ICPSR 34921, National Social Life, Health, and Aging Project (NSHAP): Round 2 and Partner Data Collection and ICPSR 36873, National Social Life, Health and Aging Project (NSHAP): Round 3 for further information regarding the NSHAP project.

 For further information about the National Social Life, Health, and Aging Project (NSHAP), please see the NORC at the University of Chicago Web site.

 - Users can subscribe to the NSHAP data mailing list at the University of Chicago NSHAP List website.